 - Montaro is standing on a hill far up the ranch and away from the house and pole barn.
 He hasn’t moved all day and it doesn’t look like he’s laid down at all.
 He’ll take sips of water, but he hasn’t pooped for two days.
 He takes a few mouthfuls of hay and then stops.
 I can see that his intestines are spasming (colic) and that is likely why he has not pooped.

-- I receive a video of Zorra collapsed on the ground and breathing heavily, her hind legs are drawn up to her belly.
-My barn help arrived in the morning to find Zorra in this state.
+- I receive a video of Zorra collapsed on the ground and breathing heavily, both her hind and forelegs are drawn up to her belly.
+My barn help arrived in the morning to find Zorra in this state, barely moving.